tshine/swoosh/README.md

 ## Async Emails

 Swoosh does not make any special arrangements for sending emails in a non-blocking manner.
-In many ways, this should not be a concern in Elixir for two reasons:

-1. Nowadays most applications use a third-party service to send emails over HTTPS and their response times are relatively fast;

-2. Opposite to some stacks, sending emails, talking to third party apps, etc in Elixir do not block or interfere with other requests, so there is no reason to default to async emails - unless it is explicitly needed
+Opposite to some stacks, sending emails, talking to third party apps, etc in Elixir do not block or interfere with other requests, so you should resort to async emails only when necessary.

-If you do want to send asynchronous emails in Swoosh, one can simply leverage Elixir's standard library.
+One simple way to deliver emails asynchronously is by leveraging Elixir's standard library.
 First add a Task supervisor to your application root, usually at `lib/my_app/application.ex`:

 ```elixir
 def start(_, _) do